How to Delete Your eBay Account

 You will still be able to bid, buy items, and otherwise participate, but you won't be able to sell.

-eBay Account Closure Waiting Period
+Account Closure Waiting Period

 Once you've confirmed to eBay that you want to close your account, there's a waiting period in order to allow any pending transactions to complete.
 During this waiting period, you won't be able to bid, make purchases, list items or change any contact information in your account.
 You'll still be able to view your account information, however.